Registration with Accessibility Services

 Students with disabilities are not automatically registered with Accessibility Services, even if they had an IEP in high school.
 All students who wish to access accommodations must individually register with Accessibility Services.

 New students must arrange and attend (in-person or virtually) an appointment with Accessibility Services.
 Students will be required to complete forms and submit documentation.
-During the intake meeting, students will meet with their Accessibility Advisor and determine which accommodations and resources they require.
+During the intake meeting, students will meet with their Accessibility Advisor to determine their required accommodations and resources.
 Returning students will need to re-register with the Accessibility Services each semester by making an appointment with an Accessibility Advisor.

 Accessibility Services are required by law to keep your information confidential.
-Information obtained will not be released without consent, with the exception of cases where there is a concern of potential harm to yourself or others.
+Information obtained will not be released without consent, except in cases where there is a concern of potential harm to yourself or others.
 Information provided to Accessibility Services will remain between the student and the office.
-Faculty and instructors will only be informed of the required accommodations and not diagnoses.
+Faculty and instructors will only be informed of the required accommodations, not diagnoses.

 Accessibility Services can share general information about our registration and accommodation process with parents and caregivers.
 However, a release of information form must be completed and signed before we can share personal information.